Location of Adventure

-A very important feature of this adventure vacation is the limited group size.
-Nature expeditions are best experienced with fewer travelers, for a more intimate experience of wild places and a lighter environmental impact.
+A very important feature of this winter wildlife safari is the small group size.
+Nature expeditions are best experienced with fewer travelers, for a quieter, more intimate experience of wild places and a lighter environmental impact.

 Specialized 4x4 Land Rovers and Land Cruisers

 Accommodations, meals from dinner on Day 1 to breakfast on final day, purified drinking water, services of NHA Expedition Leaders and local staff, airport transfer on Day 1 and the final day, use of warm parkas and winter boots during the trip, most gratuities, all permits, entrance fees and taxes.

 Travel to and from start and end point of trip, alcoholic beverages, some gratuities, passport and visa fees, optional activities, airport transfer on final day, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, optional travel insurance.